Page created on June 5, 2021. Last updated on May 29, 2022 at 14:16

 - Surgical treatment

-- Hysterectomy if not
+- Hysterectomy if she doesn’t

 - (Open surgery, hysteroscopic, or laparoscopic)